TheDotProtocol/tauos/docs/launchready.md

-# TauOS Launch Ready Documentation
+# TauCore™ Launch Ready Documentation

 **Date:** August 2, 2025
 **Status:** ✅ **LAUNCH READY**
-**Project:** TauOS - Gateway to the Future of Computing
+**Project:** TauCore™ - Gateway to the Future of Computing

 ---

 ## 🚀 Executive Summary

-TauOS is now **100% ready for public launch**.
+TauCore™ is now **100% ready for public launch**.
 All critical systems have been tested, deployed, and verified.
 The project meets all launch criteria with comprehensive security, quality, and functionality standards.

 ### ✅ **LAUNCH CRITERIA MET:**